 Q: Should I get tested for coronavirus?

-A: You do not need to get tested for coronavirus if you do not have any symptoms.
+A: You should get tested if you have symptoms of COVID-19 or have had close contact with someone who has COVID-19.
 Visit the CDC website for a full list of symptoms and a coronavirus self-checker.

 Q: Will my medicines change?

 A: Continue taking your current medicines as prescribed.
 Your doctor will talk with you if there are any changes.
 Call your doctor if you are not able to keep taking your medicine.
 Do not take supplements or vitamins without talking to your doctor first.

 Also, be sure to tell your transplant doctor about any plans or questions you have about the COVID-19 vaccine.

 Q: What if my caregiver is exposed to or diagnosed with COVID-19?

 A: Your caregiver will not be able to care for you.
 Follow instructions from your doctor.
 Your caregiver will need to find a replacement during this time.